kennytilton/MatrixJS/ConnectJS/README.md

 > The code for each iteration to come is [here](https://github.com/kennytilton/ciWeb/blob/master/public/js/tutorial/hilited-error.js), in functions named `hilitedError[_n]`.
 Please note that your author is new to hardcore JS and welcomes any edification the cognoscenti care to offer.

 ### Step 1 - Launching the demo
-FWIW, I develop with NetBeans, opening the ciWeb directory as a NetBeans project and testing with **Run Main Project** aka **F6** aka the little green triangle in the toolbar.
-You can also just navigate to `ciWeb/js/Sources/public` and open `index.html` in your browser, but then you will need to edit the index.html to switch between iterations.
+FWIW, I develop with NetBeans, opening the ConnectJS directory as a NetBeans project and testing with **Run Main Project** aka **F6** aka the little green triangle in the toolbar.
+You can also just navigate to `ConnectJS/js/Sources/public` and open `index.html` in your browser, but then you will need to edit the index.html to switch between iterations.

 Launching index.html should bring up a mildly functional: